Deadly sins of start-ups

 Some start-ups with a better thinking do not come to us with such proposals.
 If they do not have capital, they try to attract investors or financing, some of them from EU grants.
 This is a good path, but sometimes clients show incompetence.
 Several times I was asked to write a technical part for an EU application free of charge.
 Because “when we get the funds, you have a guaranteed contract“.

 When you decide to launch a start-up, you must have funds.
 Or raise them.
 Do not count on the fact that the software provider will decide on such an investment.
 If you need an investor look for an angel investors or investment funds specialized in start-ups.
-Software houses deal with a different kind of business.
+Software development companies deal with a different kind of business.

 Building a start-up is not a sprint but a marathon.
 Exactly the same is when comes to build of an innovative software.
 You need to be aware that the first version may not be a hit.
 At an early stage, careful observation of users, making corrections and changes, and perhaps even redefining the goals and the idea of the system are necessary.
 The product creation process will take many months or years.
 Even if you have an accurate idea of what your product will be like, you have to confront it with reality.